mikesturm/ed/todaycard.md

 ## Review and Vow

-Review the items on your card in order.Take a deep breath in, and let it out slowly.
+Review the items on your card in order.
+Take a deep breath in, and let it out slowly.
 Let it sink in that if you follow what's on this card, you can feel really good about how your day went.
+You’ve made the hard decisions.
+Now you just need to do the work.

 Vow to yourself that this card will be your guide for the day.
 Commit to looking at it for guidance on what to work on next.

 Now Get to work.